Skip to main content

 Strong public districts in several areas.
 Extensive private school network from pre-K through high school.
 Georgia Tech, Emory, and numerous universities nearby.

-No state income tax on retirement income.
+Georgia offers a retirement income exclusion (up to $65,000 per person for those 62+).
 Reasonable property taxes.
 Pro-business regulatory climate.
 Growing startup ecosystem and established corporate infrastructure.

 Luxury Atlanta estate at golden hour